Committed Capital Growth EIS Fund

 The Committed Capital (“CC”) fund invests in technology-enabled EIS qualifying companies in opportunities such as FinTech, digital marketing, InsureTech, security, IoT (internet of things), SaaS (software-as-a-service) and EdTech.

 - Target return 2-3x (net of fees and excluding tax relief)

 - Expected exit timeline of just 3-5 years (not guaranteed)

 The fund is managed by Sapia Partners with CC acting as the appointed investment adviser.

 To date, the fund has deployed £42.5 million into 15 companies (as at August 2019) and has had two profitable partial exits and most recently a whole exit that completed on 31 July 2019.
 Outside of this fund, CC has previous experience in facilitating exits from EIS investments.
-It has deployed £36.8 million across 18 EIS qualifying companies and has exited all of these, achieving 17 profitable exits with one failure.
+It has deployed £36.8 million across 18 EIS qualifying companies.
 Past performance is not a guide to the future.